Matfork/GECORISK/readme.md

 - Charts
 * Admin Module

-The system is build in PHP using laravel 4.2 as framework, it also uses grunt, bower and confide for simple authentication stuff.
+The system is build in PHP using laravel 4.2 as framework, it also uses grunt, bower and confide for simple authentication stuff, right now there is no role/permissions module added, so every user register on the system have the same privilegies.

 The system is open source!
 Feel free to modify it the way you like it according to your curent necessities.

 Installation:
 ============